How is HIV transmitted?

 People can get HIV through:

-- heterosexual and homosexual sex without a condom
+- vaginal/frontal and anal sex without a condom

 - sharing drug injecting equipment